Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 256.855 Educational and Developmental Psychology Practice 30 credits

 Advanced study of professional practice in educational and developmental psychology.
 Principles, frameworks, competencies, attitudes and dispositions that underpin professional practice are critiqued and developed.
-Particular attention is given to bicultural issues, professional ethics, accountability and reflective practice.
+Particular attention is given to bicultural issues, professional ethics, professional leadership, accountability and reflective practice.

 Page authorised by Academic Manager